This is what it’s like to study social media influencers for a living

 It was a desire to understand that shift that eventually led Hund to graduate school.
 “I was dogged by the idea that this was not just a matter of my individual work situation not going the way I thought it was going to,” she says.
 Now, Hund is a research fellow at the Center on Digital Culture and Society at the University of Pennsylvania, where she studies social media influencers, and she’s also working on a book proposal.

-As Hund applied for Ph.D. programs, she positioned her area of interest as more of a labor issue that intersected with the evolution of media.
+As Hund applied for PhD programs, she positioned her area of interest as more of a labor issue that intersected with the evolution of media.
 “All these people [were] working for free, or trying to freelance, or trying to self-brand and make money off their brands—turning to social media to make a name for [themselves] and basically turn [themselves] into a media company,” she says.
 “What did that mean for work and labor and what it meant to be a worker?
-And what did it mean for the media and information environment at large that increasingly, it was these types of people providing the information that people were seeing?”
+And what did it mean for the media and information environment at large that increasingly it was these types of people providing the information that people were seeing?”

 Hund’s qualitative approach to her research isn’t a stretch from the work she did in her former life as a journalist.
 She does in-depth interviews with both influencers and regular users, along with talking to brands and executives and even attending industry events.
 “A part of it is my journalistic training and professional history,” she says.
 “I genuinely enjoy learning about people and talking to people and trying to make connections in our social world.
 I think that genuine interest is really what drives my work.”